frankkode/dog-service/README.md

 ## THE PURPOSE

-The purpose of the appliciation is to enable Dog owners to quickly and easily locate dog services, by location.
+The purpose of the appliciation is to enable Dog owners to quickly and easily locate dog services by location, and save the dogs that have no homes.

 ## Developer goals